jefferyandwilkes/women-cinema/content/authors/andreina-mazzotto/_index.md

 ---
 # Display name
-title: Alice Missi
+title: Andreina Mazzotto

 # Full Name (for SEO)
-first_name: Alice
+first_name: Andreina
-last_name: Missi
+last_name: Mazzotto

 # Is this the primary user of the site?
 superuser: true